 In 1990s, suburban, Mount Pleasant, South Carolina, Patricia Campbell has given up her career to become a housewife, taking care of her successful, yet distant husband and a pair of ungrateful children.
 Constantly running errands and driving carpools and looking after her belligerent mother-in-law, Patricia has nothing for herself… other than Book Club.

-Book Club is a respite, where Patricia bonds with the women of her neighborhood, reading salacious true-crime books like Ann Rule’s The Stranger Beside Me and Helter Skelter.
+Book Club is a respite, where Patricia bonds with the women of her neighborhood, reading salacious true-crime books like Helter Skelter and Ann Rule’s The Stranger Beside Me.
 Books that their genteel southern neighbors would find entirely unacceptable.